Market Trends

 High-resolution techno-economic modeling

 Using a non-linear net-load approach, the model co-optimized generation, storage, and consumption, incorporating weather variability and lifecycle performance decline.
-Capital cost ranges for PV ($300–$1,500/kW) and batteries ($100–$500/kW plus equivalent kWh costs) were tested against three strategic pathways:
+Capital cost ranges for PV ($300–$1,500/kW) and batteries ($100–$500/kW plus equivalent kWh costs) were evaluated against three strategic pathways:

 • Technology cost reductions: Simulating up to 80% price drops in PV and battery systems.